neoncloud/mdctGAN/README.md

 wav48/p301/p301_334.wav
 ...
 ```
-Save it to the root directory of your dataset and the program will splice the parent folder of index file with the relative path of the records in the file.
+Save it to the root directory of your dataset as a text file and the program will splice the parent folder of index file with the relative path of the records in the file.
 You can also find the index file used in our experiments in `data/train.csv`.

-Secondly, for excessively long audio file, we recommend that you split it into smaller segments and remove long gaps.
-Other than this no other pre-processing is required, the program will automatically sample a random section from the longer audio file.
 ## Train
 Modify & run `sh train.sh`.
 Detailed explanation of args can be found in `options/base_options.py` and `options/train_options.py`